GawdeAniketVijay/Python-/README.md

 ![image](https://user-images.githubusercontent.com/96537904/157894877-a9249569-a2b8-4eb2-9e9a-44bb95269cc1.png)

+Python is a programming language with object, module, thread and automatic memory management.
+As like we human we used marathi, hindi, english to communicate with each other just like that we used python language to communicate to with computer.
-Python is a programming language with object, module, thread and automatic memory management.Python is one of the language that is witnessing growth and development day and getting popular.
+Python is one of the language that is witnessing growth and development day and getting popular.
 There are certain reason for the same :
 Ease to use and learn :- Guido van rossum was creating python in the 1980s, he made sure to design it to be a general-purpose language.
 The benefits of pythons are that is simple and easy, portable, extensible, build-in-data structure and it is an open source.